walktt/spark-cluster-docker-minio-airflow/spark-cluster-docker/README.md

 Host: spark://jupyter-spark-master,
 Port: 7077

-Don't forget to add variables for S3 connection (see example DAG).
+Don't forget to add access variables for S3 connection (see example DAG).

 ## How to upload data to the Spark cluster